-If a Florida city's road was dedicated by an old subdivision plat, who owns the underlying land — the city or the abutting property owner?
+If a Florida city's road was dedicated by an old subdivision plat, who owns the underlying land, the city or the abutting property owner?

 Plain-English summary

-Florida Attorney General James Uthmeier addressed a Clearwater dispute over a section of Garden Avenue: does the City or the abutting Church of Scientology own the dirt under the road?
-The AG concluded the Church likely owns the underlying land, because the 1922 plat that created the street was a common law dedication — which only gave the public an easement to use the street, not title to the land beneath it.
+Florida Attorney General James Uthmeier addressed a Clearwater dispute over a section of Garden Avenue: does the City or the abutting Church of Scientology own the land under the road, and can the Church petition to vacate that section without paying fair market value?

 What this means for you

-If you're considering a road vacation petition
+Property owners considering a vacation petition

 Common questions